 Car safety features: #3.
 Anti-Locking Braking System (ABS)

-If these systems predict a collision is likely, they will alert the driver and help them engage the car’s maximum braking capacity.
+If these systems predict that a collision is likely, they will alert the driver and help them engage the car’s maximum braking capacity.

 Car safety features: #4.
 Electronic Stability Control/Program (ESC/ESP)

-The ESC brakes individual wheels when required, and can even cut engine power until control is regained.
+The ESC brakes individual wheels when required and can even cut engine power until control is regained.
 It was first used in 1983 and became standard in vehicle production in the early 1990s.

 Car safety features: #5.
 Crumple zones